MCIArb, BPTC (Kaplan) Very Competent, LLM (Cantab) 1st Class, BCL (Oxon), LLB Hons (Cardiff) 1st Class – Top of Year

 James’ main areas of expertise are in Public and EU law (including immigration), although he undertakes work in all of Chambers’ areas of practice.
 He is also registered to undertake direct access work and has received instructions on that basis.

-Shortly after being called to the Bar he was appointed for seven months as the Judicial Assistant to Lady Justice Arden in the Court of Appeal, which included assisting the LJ in her capacity as Head of International Judicial Relations for England & Wales.
-He worked on a variety of cases ranging from large-scale competition, tax and commercial cases, to public law, human rights and immigration matters.
+Shortly after being called to the Bar he was appointed for seven months as the Judicial Assistant to Lady Justice Arden (as she then was) in the Court of Appeal, which included assisting the LJ in her capacity as Head of International Judicial Relations for England & Wales.
+He worked on a variety of cases ranging from large-scale competition, tax and commercial disputes, to public law, human rights and immigration matters.

 In 2012 he was also a brief Stagiaire to Advocate General Sharpston at the CJEU in Luxembourg.
 He drafted court documents including, for example, in Case C-258/11 Sweetman v An Bord Pleanála – a seminal planning/environmental law case concerned with Article 6 of the Habitats Directive.